priscng/GA-projects/project_1/README.md

 - The test score is inversely related to the participation where a high participation rate implies a lower test score.
 With a higher participation, the test score may have a bigger spread which will affects the average of the score.

+- The relationship for either SAT or ACT test has a strong correlation year by year.
+This implies state that has done well this year is likely to do well again in the next year.

 - SAT fares better in Northeast region while ACT fares better in the other 3 regions.
 We can see the impact of the compulsory test on the participation rate.
 Colorado and Illinois are two cases where SAT participation rate improved tremendously when the states require the students to take the SAT test.

 ### Recommendations

 To further increase the SAT participation rate, the College Board may consider:

 - To work with the states to offer SAT as a mandatory requirement and provide programs to help the school to administer the test in an efficient way and allows the students to sit for the test conveniently.
-College Board can consider focusing on states that have participation rates around 40 to 60% for both SAT and ACT.
+College Board can consider focusing on states that have 40 to 70% SAT participation rates.
 Some suggested states are Texas, Virginia and California.

 - To work with states that currently require students to take either SAT or ACT.
 North Carolina is recommended as it has ~ 50% participation rate even though it ACT participation rate is 100%.
 South Carolina is also recommended as it SAT participation rate has increased in 2019.

-- Further review the fee wavier program to allow more students to be able to take the test without financial constraints.

-- ACT test has a Science test component.
-College Board can consider to conduct a study whether this component is one of the factors state/student chose ACT and whether is there a need to include this in SAT test.